-9.9.y.
-Timing of Performance Tests and Control Device Inspections.
+9.9.z.
+Timing of performance tests and control device inspections.
+The owner or operator shall:

-9.9.y.1.
-You shall conduct annual performance tests between 11 and 13 months of the previous performance test.
+9.9.z.1.
+Conduct annual performance tests no later than 13 calendar months following the previous performance test;

-9.9.y.2.
-You shall conduct the air pollution control device inspections on an annual basis (but no more than 12 months following the previous annual air pollution control device inspection) and complete the air pollution control device inspection as described in subdivisions 9.8.e and 9.8.f.
+9.9.z.2.
+Conduct the air pollution control device inspections on an annual basis (but no more than 12 months following the previous annual air pollution control device inspection) and complete the air pollution control device inspection as described in subdivisions 9.8.e and 9.8.f above;

-9.9.y.3.
-You shall conduct annual performance tests according to the schedule specified in subdivision 9.9.x, with the following exceptions:
+9.9.z.3.
+Conduct annual performance tests according to the schedule specified in paragraph 9.9.z.1, with the following exceptions:

-9.9.y.3.A.
-You may conduct a repeat performance test at any time to establish new values for the operating limits to apply from that point forward, as specified in subdivision 9.9.z.
-The Secretary may request a repeat performance test at any time.
+9.9.z.3.A.
+The owner or operator may conduct a repeat performance test at any time to establish new values for the operating limits, as specified in subdivision 9.9.aa.
+New operating limits become effective on the date the owner operator submits the performance test report to the EPA's Central Data Exchange or postmarked, per the requirements of paragraph 9.12.j.2.
+The Secretary may request a repeat performance test at any time;

-9.9.y.3.B.
-You shall repeat the performance test within 60 days of a process change, as defined in 40 CFR §60.2265.
+9.9.z.3.B.
+The owner or operator shall repeat the performance test within 60 days of a process change, as defined in section 2 and;

-9.9.y.3.C.
-If the initial or any subsequent performance test for any pollutant in Table 18-2C or Tables 18-6C through 18-9C, as applicable, demonstrates that the emission level for the pollutant is no greater than the emission level specified in parts 9.9.y.3.C.1 or 9.9.y.3.C.2, as applicable, and you are not required to conduct a performance test for the pollutant in response to a request by the Secretary in subparagraph 9.9.y.3.A or a process change in subparagraph 9.9.y.3.B, you may elect to skip conducting a performance test for the next 2 years.
-You shall conduct a performance test for the pollutant during the third year and no more than 37 months following the previous performance test for the pollutant.
-For cadmium and lead, both cadmium and lead shall be emitted at emission levels no greater than their respective emission levels specified in part 9.9.y.3.C.1 for you to qualify for less frequent testing under paragraph 9.9.y.3.
+9.9.z.3.C.
+The owner or operator may conduct performance tests less often if the following conditions are met.
+For at least two consecutive performance tests, the results from the performance tests demonstrate the emission level for the pollutant is no greater than the emission level specified in part 9.9.z.3.C.1 or 9.9.z.3.C.2; there is not a change in the operation of the affected source or air pollution control equipment that could increase emissions; and the owner or operator is not required to conduct a performance test for the pollutant in response to a request by the Secretary in part 9.9.z.3.A or a process change in subparagraph 9.9.z.3.B.
+If these conditions are met, the owner or operator is not required to conduct a performance test for that pollutant for the next two years.
+The owner or operator shall conduct a performance test for the pollutant no later than 37 months from the previous performance test for the pollutant.
+If the emission level for the CISWI unit continues to meet the emission level specified in part 9.9.z.3.C.1 or 9.9.z.3.C.2, the owner or operator may conduct performance tests for the pollutant every third year if there are no changes in the operation of the affected source or air pollution control equipment that could increase emissions.
+Each such performance test shall be conducted no later than 37 months from the previous performance test.

-9.9.y.3.C.1.
-For particulate matter, hydrogen chloride, mercury, carbon monoxide, nitrogen oxides, sulfur dioxide, cadmium, lead, and dioxins/furans, the emission level equal to 75 percent of the applicable emission limit in Table 18-2C or Tables 18-6C through 18-9C, as applicable.
+9.9.z.3.C.1.
+For particulate matter, hydrogen chloride, mercury, carbon monoxide, nitrogen oxides, sulfur dioxide, cadmium, lead, and dioxins/furans, the emission level equal to 75 percent of the applicable emission limit in Table 45-18F or Tables 45-18J through 45-18M, as applicable; and

-9.9.y.3.C.2.
-For fugitive emissions, visible emissions (of combustion ash from the ash conveying system) for 2 percent of the time during each of the three 1-hour observation periods.
+9.9.z.3.C.2.
+For fugitive emissions, visible emissions (of combustion ash from the ash conveying system) for two percent of the time during each of the three one-hour observation periods.